 |---|---|

 | Stick to One Exchange | Choose a provider that focuses on a single exchange to reduce friction.
-Staying on one venue streamlines execution and minimizes errors during fast markets. |
+Staying on one venue streamlines execution and minimizes avoidable errors during fast markets. |

-| Make Signals Trackable | Good services confirm when entries trigger and when targets or stops hit.
-Clear status updates help you audit performance and react promptly as conditions change. |
+| Make Signals Trackable | Reliable services show when entries trigger and when stops or targets are reached.
+Clear status updates make it easier to audit performance and respond as conditions change. |

-| Demand Technical Rationale | Every idea should be backed by technical analysis or news context.
+| Demand Technical Rationale | Each idea should be supported by technical analysis or a clearly described news context.
 Look for charts, pattern notes, or indicator logic—such as Fibonacci retracements or bullish and bearish flags—so you can understand the thesis and learn from it. |

-| Automate When Possible | A native bot that talks to your chosen exchange can place and manage orders automatically.
-Automation speeds up entries and exits and saves you from copying values from chat apps during volatile moves. |
+| Automate When Possible | A native bot that connects to your chosen exchange can place and manage orders automatically.
+Automation can reduce delays and help you avoid copying values from chat apps during volatile moves. |

-| Be Selective With Alerts | Signal rooms—especially on Telegram—can be noisy.
-Limit yourself to one or two high‑quality ideas per day and focus on liquid pairs like Bitcoin, Ethereum, Chainlink, or Ripple rather than obscure tokens outside the top 100. |
+| Be Selective With Alerts | Signal rooms—especially on Telegram—can be busy and repetitive.
+Consider limiting yourself to one or two high‑quality ideas per day and focusing on liquid pairs like Bitcoin, Ethereum, Chainlink, or Ripple rather than obscure tokens outside the top 100. |

 Why Use Signals at All?